foreversponge/logistics_inventory/README.md

 4. Create a schema called "inventory" in your local SQL database (eg.: using MySQL Workbench).
 5. Open backend/src/main/config.js.
 Notice the comments to enter your credentials for your local SQL database.
 Enter your credentials in the sqeuelize.ts file as well.
 6. Change directory into backend/src/main and run the command `npx sequelize-cli db:migrate`.
 This will create the necessary tables in your schema to run the project.
 7. Run `npm run dev`.
-This will start the server on port 3000.
+This will start the backend server on port 8080.
 8. Change directory into the frontend folder and run `npm start`.
-It will most likely tell you that something is already running on port 3000 (the backend server) and ask if you want to run the app on another port.
-Press on "y".
+It will start the frontend on port 3000.
+If it does not open a browser, you can access it at `http://localhost:3000/`.
 9. The application is good to go!
 10. (Optional) If desired, change directory into the backend folder and run "npm test" to run a few tests I wrote.